akanyaani/gpt-2-tensorflow2.0/README.md

 **Contribution**

-* Your comments (issues) and PRs are always welcome.
+* Your issues and PRs are always welcome.

 **Author**